Nu Sigma Beta: History

 These members came together on the Rio Piedras Campus and decided to form their social fraternity based on the principles of appreciation, respect, and tolerance, among other qualities.
 Believing this, they established a non-profit organization to develop helpful community-oriented citizens, promoting sincere friendship and a sense of brotherhood.
 Nu Sigma Beta was established with a written constitution.

+Shortly after it was established, they celebrated their first initiation ceremony.
+During this ceremony, seven students joined them.
+These new members were: